Is Healthcare Free in Costa Rica?

 Although Costa Rica has a universal public healthcare system, healthcare is free only for the poorest Costa Ricans.
 Employed citizens and legal residents living in Costa Rica pay into the Caja Costarricense de Seguro Social (CCSS), commonly just referred to as the Caja.
 Payment rates are determined by monthly income (minus living expenses) and range from 5.18% and 10.69%.

 Public hospitals will treat foreigners with no Caja coverage but the patient is obligated to pay for those services.
 So, if you find yourself in an emergency room in Costa Rica, you will get a bill, that could be significant.
 Most US-based health insurance policies will not cover services, including emergency services, rendered outside of the United States.
 However, travel medical insurance policies usually cover things like an unforeseen emergency room visit and medical evacuation.

 TIP: Make sure that you have health insurance that covers you in Costa Rica in case of an emergency.
 Without insurance, you may have a significant out-of-pocket bill.
-[UPDATE SEPTEMBER, 2020] All foreign travelers to Costa Rica are required to have travel insurance which covers expenses in the event of COVID-19 illness.
+[UPDATE SEPTEMBER, 2020] All foreign travelers to Costa Rica are required to have travel insurance which covers medical expenses and lodging expenses in the event of COVID-19 illness.
 Learn more.

 Healthcare in Costa Rica is High Quality

 Yes.
 The quality of medical care in Costa Rica is generally considered to be among the best in Latin America and at par with most post-development countries such as the United States.